-OK, let’s just start off by acknowledging the fact that granulomatous meningencephalomyelitis or granulomatous meningoencephalitis is also known as is probably going to be one of the most difficult medical conditions you’ll ever need to learn how to say (or spell) as a pet owner.
+OK, let’s start by acknowledging the fact that granulomatous meningencephalomyelitis or granulomatous meningoencephalitis is also known as is probably going to be one of the most challenging medical conditions you’ll ever need to learn how to say (or spell) as a pet owner.
+But just because Granulomatous meningencephalomyelitis is a complete nightmare to say and magic doesn’t mean that we shouldn’t ever make an effort to fully understand exactly what this disease is, especially if you have a loved one ever diagnosed with it.

 Which is why…